vtphan/Code4Brownies/README.md

 Code4Brownies is designed to support several pedagogical strategies and practices such as scaffolding, guided instruction, differentiated instruction, early-and-often assessment, and early intervention.

-## Architectural diagram
+## How It Works

-Teacher-students communication is achieved via a server running on the teacher's laptop that talks to Sublime Text IDEs installed on students' and teacher's laptops.
-At the beginning of a lecture, the teacher starts the server.
-When the lecture is over, the teacher stops the server.
-The software is contained within the teacher's machine and the active-learning experience is contained within each studying session.
+Sharing of code and learning material is carried out by a server running on the teacher's laptop that communicates with Sublime Text IDEs installed on the students' and teacher's laptops.
+The teacher starts and stops the server at the beginning and end of each study session.
+There is no external server that would require extra maintenance.

 <img src="diagram.png" width=70% align="middle">